Table of Contents

 c.
 All joints and application surfaces are cleaned out with the help of water and a wire brush.
 No traces of oils or greases should be left.

 d.
-The application surface should be wet for at least 6 hours before the application of plaster.
+The application surface should be wet for at least 6 hours before plaster application.

 e.
-For obtaining the uniform surface level; patches of plaster of size 15 mm * 15 mm and having a thickness of about 10 mm are used( Patches are also known as fixed dots ).
-Patches are fixed at an interval of 2m.
+For obtaining the uniform surface level, plaster patches of size 15 mm * 15 mm and a thickness of about 10 mm are used( Patches are also known as fixed dots ).
+Patches are set at an interval of 2m.

 g.
 Then, a base coat is applied to the surface between screeds using the trowel.
 The thickness of the base coat may vary between 9 to 15 mm.

 h.
-The surface is leveled using a wooden float.
+The surface is levelled using a wooden float.

 i.
 Let the base coat set but not let it dry.
 Then roughen the base coat by scratching.